pschaus/book_lepl1402/source/part3.rst

             if (m < a[i]) {
                 m = a[i];
             }
-            // m is qual to the maximum value on a[0..i] i++;
+            // m is equal to the maximum value on a[0..i] i++;
             // inv: m is equal to the maximum value on a[0..i-1] }